mainfram-work/geb/README.md

   - Obviously, the "start: what_ever_name" -> "end: what_ever_name" must have matching "names"
   - Partials are used to include common content in pages and templates.
 They are not served directly.
   - Partials can be nested, but be careful not to create circular references.
   - A note on tags, <%= partial ... %> and <%= insert ... %> have and equal sign, while <% template ... %>, <% start ... %>, <% end ... %> do not.
-The reason is partial and insert actually change content where they are, while other tags are instructions.
+The reason is partials and inserts change content where they are, while other tags are instructions.
   - That's about it... happy coding!

 ## Site Variables

-Geb supports a concept of site variables.
-In the geb configuration file you can specify site variables that are merged into the pages once templates and partials have been parsed.
+Geb supports the concept of site variables.
+In the geb configuration file, you can specify site variables that are merged into the pages once templates and partials have been parsed.

 Here is an example of what `geb.config.yml` may contain: